Table Of Contents

 However, cloud orchestration and cloud automation work together, which is why they are often used interchangeably, even if they are not the same thing.

 You can use a cloud orchestration solution to deploy new apps, test environments, patch processes, and ensure compliance.
-It can also help eliminate the risk of human error in workflows that involve frequent, repeatable tasks.

 It is interesting to note that you can orchestrate multiple automated tasks to create a standard procedure that you can repeat creating standard processes.